Enbayft/Random-AL-Stuff/Analysis.md

 | MLE | 396 | 279 | 205 | 65 | 45 | 33 |
 | SKC | 342 | 502 | 342 | 42 | 61 | 42 |

-In practice, both gun are fairly accurate.
+In practice, both guns are fairly accurate.
 Thus we will not apply any modifiers.

 Now we can observe distinctively what the roles of AP and HE are.
-HE are versatile guns focused on DPS.
+HE guns focus on DPS.
 Notice that while they lack tremendously in terms of heavy damage compare to AP but translates to only 9 DPS points difference.
-Likewise AP are guns focused in raw damage, noting despite having terrible light mods of 75%, they (SKC) are 54 damage points off of MLE.
+Likewise AP guns focus on raw damage, noting despite having terrible light mods of 75%, they (SKC) are 54 damage points off of MLE.

 This is where the crucial discussion lays ahead of us.
 We can tell that HE and AP are specialized.
 But which is better and when should we use one over the other?
 We will use a few criteria: fleet composition, enemy makeup on a map, and level advantages.